EPR Properties (EPR) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 11.4% over the past month, outpacing the Finance sector's gain of 7.22% and the S&P 500's gain of 5.73% in that time.
+Prior to today's trading, shares of the real estate investment trust had gained 14.55% over the past month.
+This has outpaced the Finance sector's gain of 8.23% and the S&P 500's gain of 7.41% in that time.

-EPR Properties will be looking to display strength as it nears its next earnings release, which is expected to be February 22, 2023.
-The company is expected to report EPS of $1.25, up 12.61% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $148.02 million, up 7.77% from the prior-year quarter.
+Wall Street will be looking for positivity from EPR Properties as it approaches its next earnings report date.
+This is expected to be February 22, 2023.
+In that report, analysts expect EPR Properties to post earnings of $1.25 per share.
+This would mark year-over-year growth of 12.61%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $148.02 million, up 7.77% from the year-ago period.

-Any recent changes to analyst estimates for EPR Properties should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 0.58% lower within the past month.
 EPR Properties is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, EPR Properties is holding a Forward P/E ratio of 8.58.
-For comparison, its industry has an average Forward P/E of 13.76, which means EPR Properties is trading at a discount to the group.
+Digging into valuation, EPR Properties currently has a Forward P/E ratio of 8.71.
+This represents a discount compared to its industry's average Forward P/E of 14.

-Investors should also note that EPR has a PEG ratio of 0.96 right now.
+We can also see that EPR currently has a PEG ratio of 0.97.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-REIT and Equity Trust - Retail stocks are, on average, holding a PEG ratio of 2.38 based on yesterday's closing prices.
+REIT and Equity Trust - Retail stocks are, on average, holding a PEG ratio of 2.41 based on yesterday's closing prices.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 153, which puts it in the bottom 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 182, putting it in the bottom 28% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.